deplicate/deplicate/README.md

 Description
 -----------

+**deplicate** is an high-performance multi-filter duplicate file finder written in Pure Python with low memory impact and several advanced features.

 Use **deplicate** to find out all the duplicated files in one or more directories, you can also scan a bunch of files directly.

-**deplicate** is written in Pure Python and requires just a couple of dependencies to work fine, depending on your system.
+Latest releases let you to delete the founded duplicates or apply a custom action on them when purging.

-From what all we know, it's the most advanced and fastest duplicates finder tool for Python, nowadays.
+_From what we know, it's the most complete and fastest duplicates finder tool for Python, nowadays._

 Features
 --------

 - [x] Optimized for speed
-- [x] N-tree layout for low memory consumation
+- [x] N-tree layout for very low memory usage
 - [x] Multi-threaded (partially)
 - [x] Raw drive data access to maximize I/O performances (Unix only)
 - [x] xxHash algorithm for fast file identification
 - [x] File size and signature checking for quick duplicate exclusion
-- [x] Extended file attributes scanning
+- [x] File extended attributes scanning
 - [x] Multi-filtering
 - [x] Full error handling
 - [x] Unicode decoding
 - [x] Safe from recursion loop
 - [ ] SSD detection (implemented, but not yet used)
-- [ ] Support for moving duplicates to trash/recycle bin
+- [x] Support for moving dulicates to trash/recycle bin
-      (implemented, but not yet used)
+- [x] Dulicates deletion support
+- [x] Deletion handling
 - [x] Command Line Interface (https://github.com/vuolter/deplicate-cli)
-- [x] Structured results
+- [x] Unified structured results
 - [ ] Graphical User Interface
 - [ ] Incremental file chunk checking
+- [ ] Duplicate directory recognition
 - [ ] Multi-processing
 - [ ] Fully documented
 - [ ] PyPy support